 In the modern world, American Rottweilers are used as working dogs to haul carts, police dogs for the rail lines, or even as herding dogs.
 Their muscular build and willingness to work help them to do a wide range of jobs.

 The American Rottweiler is a medium-sized dog with a strong, muscular build.
 Their color is often black with clearly defined rust markings.
-Males are often larger than females, with larger frames and more robust born structures.
+Males are often larger than females, with larger frames and more robust bone structures.
 Females are generally smaller, but they are still solid and muscular.

 The American Rottweiler features a docked tail.
 The Rottweiler’s fur is straight and rough with a medium-height outer coat.
 The undercoat is only found on the thighs and neck.
 The Rottweiler occasionally sheds throughout the year.